rmcwhae/russellmcwhae.ca/content/journal/quotations.md

 ## Inflection Point

 Long restricted to the domain of science fiction, artificial intelligence has now become a reality.
-Never in my wildest dreams did I imagine a computer would actually write code, a skill that took me years to master.
+Never in my wildest dreams did I imagine a computer would actually write code.
 Coding agents can increasingly write better code than humans too, unless you are doing something quite obscure that a model has not been trained on.

 One of the effects of vibe coding has been to lower the barriers to entry for software development.
 No longer the exclusive domain of tech geeks, anyone can now access high-powered LLMs and write software themselves.
 What does this mean for developers?
 Let’s examine two other fields that underwent a similar reduction in barriers to entry: photography and cycling.